meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-version.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>

-	// To view the version of mesheryctl mesheryctl version
+// To view the current version and SHA of release binary of mesheryctl client mesheryctl version

 </div>